MateuSai/MateuSai.github.io/godot/_posts/2022-07-27-let's-make-a-multiplayer-game-#3:-server-connection-and-room-creation.md

 ![Errors](/assets/images/godot/multiplayer_game/3/errors.jpg)

 We can see that Godot is complaining about not finding the Client node.
 But why is he looking for the Client node in the server?
 Let me explain it.
 Godot only let’s us communicate between nodes that are in the same position in the scene tree in both projects.
 When we call functions from the script in the Client node of the client project, he expects to find the same node in the server. ¯\_(ツ)_/¯.
-So, just change the name of the Server node to Client and they will be able to communicate because now they have the same name and the same position in the scene tree.
+So, just change the name of the Server node to "Client" and they will be able to communicate because now they have the same name and the same position in the scene tree.

 ![Server with client name](/assets/images/godot/multiplayer_game/3/server_with_client_name.jpg)